What to Look for in a Quality Latex Mattress

 Durable

 Perhaps more than any other benefit, latex mattresses are known for their durability.
-With rubbery resilience and fast-reacting flexibility, latex foam doesn’t lose its shape.
-Unlike memory foam, it won’t sag, develop indentations, or become less responsive over time.
+With rubbery resilience and fast-reacting flexibility, latex foam goes a long time without sagging, losing its shape, or becoming less responsive.
 Premium latex mattresses often last for well over 10 years.

 Comparing Latex Types and Quality